lnosier/train-photos/pages/about.md

 ## About the Collection

 This site is a sample of some of the train related photos taken by Lauren Osier.
 Lauren is active in the Heritage Rail Community.
+When she is not volunteering at Midwest Central Railroad, you can find her visiting various railroads and museums across the United States.